An Adidas Exec Is Germany’s CMO of the Year

-The accolades continue to pile for Adidas.
+The accolades continue to pile up for Adidas.

 Liedtke beat out Claas Meineke of Edeka AG & Co.
 KG, Henning Strauss of Engelbert Strauss GmbH & Co.
 KG, Jens Thiemer of Daimler AG and Hildegard Wortmann of BMW AG for the honor.
 He is the fourth-ever winner of the award.